girliemac/getting-started-lessons/intro-to-programming-languages/README.md

 # Introduction to Programming Languages and Tools of the Trade

-This lesson covers the basics programming languages.
+This lesson covers the basics of programming languages.
 The topics covered here apply to most modern programming languages today.
+In the 'Tools of the Trade' section, you'll learn about useful software that helps you as a developer.

 ## [Pre-lecture quiz](.github/pre-lecture-quiz.md)

 ### Introduction

 In this lesson, we'll cover:

 - What is programming?
 - Types of programming languages
 - Basic elements of a program

-> Notes

-### Preparation

-Preparatory steps to start this lesson
-Demo repository / folder, locally as well as remote

----

-[Step through content in blocks]
+- Useful software and tooling for the professional developer

 ## What is Programming?